script26/secure-desktop-os-ideas/README.md

 Why not just use bubblewrap?
 - flatpak is based off bubblewrap by the way, and also theres too many applications to manually secure with bubblewrap.
-Applications should be built on a secure platform, not the other way around where the secure platform tries to make all apps secure
+Applications should be built with security on a secure platform, not the other way around where the secure platform tries to make all apps secure

 Why did you make this?